Cubicpath/HaloInfiniteGetter/README.md

 HaloInfiniteGetter is a GUI application written using [PySide6][PySide] that allows you to easily view data hosted on [HaloWaypoint] API endpoints.

-You can view both Image and Text output, with these results being cached in the cwd under the `hi_data` folder, to eliminate unnecessary API calls.
+You can view both Image and Text output, with these results being cached in the user's `.cache/hi_data` directory, to eliminate unnecessary API calls.

 How to use: